(800) 399-4529

 Many YMCA locations are acting as temporary evacuation sites and offering services including:

-• Shelter and showers
+• Free day passes and showers

 • Basic necessities (charging phones, fresh water, etc.)